Federated Application Management

 The Federated Application Management (FAM) project was an initiative started by 3 of my coworkers and myself as a hack week project in 2018.
 This project aimed to build a product under a week that was capable through a single UI, deploy, manage, migrate Kubernetes stacks across UCP clusters and Kubernetes Cloud Providers such as GKE, EKS or AKS.

 A lot happened after we presented FAM as a hack week project, the most exciting being that it got to be presented on stage at Dockercon 2018!
-You can find the full demo below
+You can find the full demo in the recorded presentation on Youtube.

 The following technical details only cover the frontend part of this product:

-This project is still ungoing, I will add personal growth and challenges notes once I have a bit more to share.
+This project is still ongoing, I will add personal growth and challenges notes once I have a bit more to share.